-Today, most Americans imagine Patrick Henry (1736-1799) as the bold and thunderous voice of their revolution.
-Schoolchildren learn of Patrick Henry’s eloquence and heroism as he stood before the Virginian colonial assembly and bellowed defiant oaths against Britain and its king.
+Today, many Americans imagine Patrick Henry (1736-1799) as the bold and thunderous voice of their revolution.
+Schoolchildren learn of Patrick Henry’s eloquence and heroism, standing before the Virginian colonial assembly and bellowing defiant oaths against Britain and its king.
 Nationalist art depicts Henry in full voice, his audience enraptured, his body language assertive and commanding.
 In folklore, Henry is the man who spoke for America’s revolutionaries before they had learned to speak for themselves.
 But as is often the case in history, there are two Patrick Henrys: one real and one constructed.
 Historians and history students have long struggled to reconcile the two.
 The story of Patrick Henry shows us that history is not always as it seems.

 In 1765 Henry was elected to fill a vacancy in the House of Burgesses, the Virginian colonial assembly.
 The Burgesses were in the midst of debating the Stamp Act, which had been thrust upon the colonies by London.
 After barely a week in the assembly, Henry introduced the Stamp Act Resolves into the floor of the House.
 It was a move of breathtaking impertinence.
 Henry had been an assembly for scarcely a week, and his first motion was a set of resolutions that directly confronted and challenged royal authority.
 Not only that, he had cunningly waited until the assembly’s more conservative members were absent on personal business.